The Best Audiophile Headphones [Complete Buyer’s Guide]

 Do you need a headphone amp?

 This can be a challenging question depending on your understanding of why one is needed in the first place.
-An amp is only necessary because (in most cases) the headphone itself has a higher impedance, thus needing more voltage to reach an acceptable listening level.
+An amp is only necessary because (in most cases) the headphone itself has a higher impedance, thus needing more power to reach an acceptable listening level.
 What is Headphone Impedance?

 Put another way, the output impedance of your amp should never exceed the impedance of your headphones.